VNovytskyi/ShellerArduinoEdition/README.md

 # Sheller integrity guarantee
 Special version of Sheller for using with Arduino.
-[Original Sheller](https://github.com/VNovytskyi/Sheller)
+[Original Sheller](https://github.com/VNovytskyi/Sheller)<br>
+To run tests with your device, use [ShellerTerminal](https://github.com/VNovytskyi/ShellerTerminal)
 <p align="center">
   <img src="logo.PNG">
 </p>